ttntm/ttntm/src/pages/uses.md

 ## Hardware

-I use an immortal Dell Precision M3800 from 2013 running Manjaro for private stuff and a company owned Lenovo ThinkPad P14s Gen 3 running Fedora for work.
+I use an immortal Dell Precision M3800 from 2013 running Manjaro for private stuff, and a company owned Lenovo ThinkPad P14s Gen 3 running Fedora for work.
 At the office, the ThinkPad's connected to 2 ThinkVision P27h-20 27" monitors, and I'm using both my trusty old SteelSeries 6Gv2 mechanical keyboard and my Razer DeathAdder (RZ01-0015) wired mouse.
 When I'm working from home, I don't use an external keyboard or monitor.
 I'm also frequently using a set of Bose Noise Cancelling Headphones 700 and a 4 TB Seagate external hard drive.

 My current phone's a Pixel 4a 5G that I got in 03/2021 when my wife inherited my LG G7 ThinQ after her beloved Sony phone died.
 The Pixel's a great phone and I got so used to gesture navigation that using other phones feels somehow off now.
 My work phone is a refurbished iPhone Xs that does what it needs to do (mostly emails, MFA and Teams) rather well.